mines-erds/course-overviews/558_CourseOutline.md

 #### Subthemes:
 - Installing python, pip/conda, environments, IDEs, CLIs (command-line-interface)
-  - Formative assessment: Week 1 and 2 exercises and scaffolded notebooks
+  - Formative assessment: Week 1 and 2 exercises
-- Scripts vs. functions
+- Scripts vs. functions and object-oriented programming
   - Formative assessments:
+    - Week 2 create a function
     - Week 2 quiz, discussion (when is it worth it to function?), scaffolded notebooks
-    - Week 4 implementation of functions rather than scripts into your package
   - Documentation
-    - Formative assessment: Week 4 documentation and demo creation for package
-- Object-oriented programming
-  - Formative assessment: Week 2 notebooks
+    - Formative assessment: Week 2 package reading quiz

 ### 3. Construct python code to retrieve earth-resource data using APIs (application programming interfaces) and web-scraping algorithms
 **Summative assessments:**
-- Week 3 scaffolded notebooks testing knowledge of APIs and web-scraping
+- Week 3 dataset creation that tests knowledge of APIs and web-scraping
-- Week 3 crowd-sourced list of websites that can be scraped

 #### Subtheme:
 - Web-scraping ethics
-  - Formative assessment: Week 3 reflection
+  - Formative assessment: Week 3 quiz on ethics
   - What websites can be scraped?
-    - Formative assessment: Week 3 live meeting discussion of website design for scraping
+    - Formative assessment: Week 3 crowd-sourced list of websites that can be scraped

 ### 4. Develop and implement unsupervised machine-learning models for earth-resource data
 **Summative assessments:**
-- Week 4 notebooks on unsupervised ML techniques (using XRF data)
+- Week 4 notebook on unsupervised ML techniques (cluster family)

 ### 5. Develop and implement (i.e., test-and-train) supervised machine-learning models for earth-resource data
 **Summative assessments:**
-- Week 5 notebooks on supervised ML techniques
+- Week 5 notebook on supervised ML techniques

 ### 6. Analyze and critique machine-learning results for earth-resource data
 **Summative assessments:**
-- Week 6 essay on reproducibility
+- Week 6 test on best practices (including mutliple choice and an essay)

+**Formative assessments:**
-- Week 6 find good and bad ML examples to make a crowd-sourced list
+- Week 6 find good and bad ML examples (with a short essay) to make a crowd-sourced list

 #### Subthemes:
+- Reproducibiilty
+- Quality application of ML
-- How fancy does your ML need to be?
+- Does your ML stink?
-  - Formative assessment: Week 6 discussion on supervised ML architectures, and when 80% is good enough
+  - Formative assessment: Week 6 quiz on ML stink article
-- Machine-learning ethics
-  - Formative assessment: Week 5 discussion on ML ethics and when it goes wrong (e.g., facial recognition)
+- Week 4 unsession about state of the art data analysis in earth-resource assessment
+- Week 6 reflection from the Week 4 unsession results

 ---